josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

+Soften your language; try not to speak in absolutes.
 If you have to involve pronouns, make it collaborative; use "us" or "we" instead of "I" or "you."

 **Bad**:
-- “You could be clearer.”
+- “You're unclear.”
 - “I don't think that scales well.”
 - “You should rethink that.”

 **Better**:
 - “_That code_ could be clearer.”
-- “_That approach_ may not scale well.”
+- “_That approach_ _may not_ scale as well as it could.”
 - “_Let's_ rethink that.”

 ### Always have questions ready, and always ask them